jaykay12/tech/_posts/2020-9-14-java-multithreading-synchronization.md

     - _public void setDaemon(boolean status)_ & _public boolean isDaemon()_ are 2 methods.

   - <ins>**Thread Pool**</ins>
-    - Java Thread pool represents a group of worker threads that are waiting for the job and reuse many times.
+    - Represents a group of worker threads that are waiting for the job and can be reused many times.

-    - Improves performance as it saves time because there is no need to create new thread.
+    - Improves performance as there is no need to create new thread and thus, saves time.

-    - It is used in Servlet and JSP where container creates a thread pool to process the request.
+    - Used in Servlet and JSP where container creates a thread pool to process the incoming requests.

     `WorkerThread.java`
     ```java